 This article contains affiliate links for products we’re confident your family will love!

-If your teens’ papers ar vague and sketchy, what happens?
+If your teens’ papers are vague and sketchy, what happens?
 They lose their readers, who come away without a clear understanding of the characters, setting, or event.
-Instead, a piece of writing should contain specific, concrete details to hold the readers’ attention and give them a mental picture of the topics the writer is discussing.
+Instead, a piece of writing should contain specific, concrete details.
+Why?
+To hold the readers’ attention and leave a mental picture of the topics the writer is discussing.

 Choose Words Wisely

 Concrete writing engages the senses.
-Your student’s descriptive and narrative writing should employ strong, colorful word choices that allow readers to experience an object, setting, or situation through sight, sound, smell, taste, and touch.
+Descriptive and narrative writing that employs strong, colorful word choices lets readers experience an object, setting, or situation through sight, sound, smell, taste, and touch.

 Robust nouns and active verbs always pack more punch than weak ones that are simply preceded by a string of adjectives or adverbs.
 Not to say they don’t have their place, but adjectives and adverbs should boost—rather than define—the words they modify.

 It’s fun to ask your students to search for descriptive, concrete passages in the books they’re reading, such as this excerpt from The Fellowship of the Ring [aff] by J.R.R.
 Tolkien.

 Down the face of the precipice, sheer and almost smooth it seemed in the pale moonlight, a small black shape was moving with its thin limbs splayed out.
 Maybe its soft clinging hands and toes were finding crevices and holds that no hobbit could ever have seen or used, but it looked as if it was just creeping down on sticky pads, like some large prowling thing of insect-kind.
 And it was coming down head first, as if it was smelling its way.
 Now and again it lifted its head slowly, turning it right back on its long skinny neck, and the hobbits caught a glimpse of the two small pale gleaming lights, its eyes that blinked at the moon for a moment and then were quickly lidded again.